Amorphis: Disment of Soul and The Karelian Isthmus

-Jan Rechberger played in a thrash metal band called Violent Solution, which Tomi Koivusaari had left in 1990 to form the death metal band Abhorrence, with Koivusaari being replaced by Esa Holopainen.
-Violent Solution slowly dissolved with Jan Rechberger and Esa Holopainen deciding to continue working with each other to form their own death metal band, Amorphis.
+Jan Rechberger played in a thrash metal band called Violent Solution, which Tomi Koivusaari had left in 1990 to form the death metal band Abhorrence, with Koivusaari being replaced with Esa Holopainen.
+As Violent Solution slowly dissolved, Jan Rechberger and Esa Holopainen continued working together to form their own death metal band, Amorphis.
 With Rechberger having ties with Koivusaari, in early 1990, Koivusaari became the vocalist and the band also got Oppu Laine to become their bassist.
 During that time, Koivusaari also performed rhythm guitar, leading to the band dumping all original compositions and starting over again.
-Koivusaari's other band, Abhorrence, split up and he found himself with more time to put into Amorphis.
+Koivusaari's other band, Abhorrence, split up, and he had more time to put into Amorphis.

 A demo tape, Disment of Soul, was recorded in 1991 by Timo Tolkki at TTT studios.
-It was meant to be Dismemberment of soul but they forgot the word "member" and so it was Disment.
+It was meant to be Dismemberment of soul but they forgot the word "member."